 Which Languages are offered?

-Pimsleur offers courses in 50 different languages, not including their ESL course.
+Pimsleur offers courses in over 50 different languages.
 They offer all the most popular languages, the majority of of the the less popular, and even some languages that it could be hard to find courses for.
-Here’s links to the specific language courses we’ve reviewed:
+Here’s links to the specific courses we’ve reviewed:

 Our Language Specific Pimsleur Reviews

 Pimsleur is also available for purchase on Audible, Amazon’s audio book service.
 You purchase 5 lesson sections from any level for $20-$30, or for $14.95 if you have a membership to audible.
-Note on Audible Pimsleur is purely audio and does not come with a reading component or other bonus features found in the full course.
+Note on Audible Pimsleur is purely audio and does not come with a reading component or other bonus features.
+If you have Audible this option might appeal to you.
+Otherwise the app is the better value in the long term.

 A lot of people don’t know this, but many public libraries have Pimsleur courses.
-It’s a good idea to see if your local library has the course you're looking for.
-Why pay when you can use the course for free?
+It’s a good idea to see if your local library has what you're looking for.
+Why pay when you can use it for free?

 What we really like about Pimsleur